Falling Droplet CFD Simulation

 Capture radial droplet variation data using report definition

 To investigate the magnitude of the drop radius changes (in the x and y directions) during the downward drop in the air we proceed as follows: In the X-direction, the central point of the drop is always fixed.
 The center of drop is (at x = 0.005 mm).
 We now need to obtain the change in the air and water droplet boundary, which is the maximum point in the x-direction.
 To do this, we first create an iso-surface for the drop surface, so that we use the volume fraction parameter of 0.5, which is the air and droplet interface.
 Then, using the Definition option and the Surface report mode, we select the Facet maximum command for the mesh and x-coordinate at the Iso-surface defined lateral surface, meaning that at the lateral Drop surface to obtain points that are in the maximum X-direction.
-Thus, by finding the value of the drop radius and the center point of the drop, the length of the drop radius changes in X-direction will be achieved.
+Thus, by finding the value of the drop radius and the center point of the drop, we achieve the length of the drop radius changes in X-direction.
 To check the radius change in the direction of Y we also do the following: To study the radius change at the boundaries we do the same as before with the facet maximum command, while the center point coordinate in the direction of Y is opposite to X-direction.
 The direction of x increase as the drop in the direction of y decreases.
 We have to select the Area-weighted average in the mesh and Y-coordinate at the previously defined lateral level using the Define option and the Surface report mode, since moving down, the weighting effect is effective in averaging.

 If we don’t use this method, it may result in a not reasonable drag in drop when moving downward in the air.